Pruning Pepper Plants – How Prune Pepper Plants Right

 Topping (4-6 weeks after sprouting)

-The first time to consider pruning pepper plants is shortly after seeds sprout.
+The first time to consider pruning pepper plants is a few weeks after the plants sprout.
 After 4-6 weeks of growing indoors under grow lights, your plants should be about 6-8 inches tall with a few sets of true leaves.
-‘True’ leaves are the leaves that grow after the initial set of ‘seed’ leaves.

 At this stage, your plant may look slightly tall or ‘leggy’ in stature.
-To help protect the plant from strong winds and encourage a lower growth habit, you can prune away the top few inches of growth.
+Topping may help protect the plant from strong winds and encourage a lower growth habit.
+To do this, you can prune away the top 1-2 inches of growth.

 This can encourage stockier and fuller plant growth in the long run.
-Having a stronger, thicker stem with a bushier shape may lead to better pepper yields and a more resilient plant.
+Having a stronger, thicker stem with a bushier shape may lead to better pepper yields, though there is no guarantee.

-Note: Topping is the most common type of pruning for peppers.
-However, it’s worth noting that I no longer top our pepper plants!
-If you use proper lighting during the early stages of growth, your plants should grow strong without the need for topping.
+Note: It is worth noting that we no longer top our pepper plants (watch this video to learn why)!
+If you provide enough light during the early stages of growth, your plants should grow strong and bushy without the need for topping.

-While topping does not cause harm and the plants do recover, the setback is just not worth it in our climate (zone 6).
-It can still be fun to experiment for yourself and try pruning.
+While topping does not cause long-term harm, and the plants do recover, the 1-2 week setback is just not worth it in our climate (zone 6).
+If you live in a cold climate, zones 6 or lower, I wouldn’t suggest topping at all.
+However, it can still be fun to experiment to try for yourself.

 Bottom pruning